 Two-day deliveries used to be few and far between for the average person due to the cost.
-These days, however, everyone wants their package to arrive in just a few days after they order it.
-Furthermore, as deliveries become more popular, the vehicles used to transport our packages have become more prevalent.
+However, these days everyone wants their package to arrive in just a few days after they order it.
+As deliveries become more popular, the vehicles used to transport our packages have become more prevalent.
 They also pose a risk to those driving near them as delivery truck accidents increase.

-Delivery trucks most frequently fall under the category of commercial vehicle.
-This is to say, commercial vehicles are used for business purposes.
-Additionally, vehicles that are designed to carry more than 15 passengers are considered a commercial vehicle.
+Delivery trucks typically fall under the category of commercial vehicle because commercial vehicles are used for business purposes.
+Vehicles that are designed to carry more than 15 passengers are also considered a commercial vehicle.

 Vehicles that are commonly insured as “commercial” include: